Institute of International Education

-The Institute of International Education (IIE) is a 501(c) organization which focuses on international student exchange and aid, foreign affairs, and international peace and security.
-IIE creates programs of study and training for students, educators and professionals from various sectors.
-The organization says its mission is to "build more peaceful and equitable societies by advancing scholarship, building economies and promoting access to opportunity".
+The Institute of International Education (IIE) is an American 501(c) non-profit organization that focuses on international student exchange and aid, foreign affairs, and international peace and security.
+IIE creates programs of study and training for students, educators, and professionals from various sectors.
+The organization says its mission is to "build more peaceful and equitable societies by advancing scholarship, building economies, and promoting access to opportunity".

 History

 The institute was established in 1919 at the cessation of World War I. Nobel Peace Prize winners Nicholas Murray Butler, president of Columbia University, Elihu Root, former secretary of state, and Stephen Duggan, Sr., professor of political science at the College of the City of New York (and IIE's first president) formed the Institute of International Education with the idea that educational exchange would incite understanding between nations.

 IIE president Stephen Duggan influenced the U.S. government to create a new category of non-immigrant student visas, bypassing post-war quotas set by the Immigration Act of 1921.
 In the 1930s, IIE began expanding its activities beyond Europe, opening the first exchanges with the Soviet Union and Latin America.
 Edna Duge was director of the IIE's Latin America department in the 1940s.
 After World War II, the institute facilitated the establishment of what is now NAFSA and the CIEE.
 In the 1940s, IIE aided more than 4,000 U.S. students to study and work on reconstruction projects at European universities devastated by the war.

-By the 1950s the number of foreign students to the United States nearly doubled.
+By the 1950s, the number of foreign students to the United States nearly doubled.
 As a result, the institute formed a network of U.S. offices to serve the growing number of students under its administration.
 IIE began producing an annual statistical analysis of the foreign student population in the United States and named the study, Open Doors.
-In the 1960s, the institute opened overseas offices in Asia, Africa and Latin America.
+In the 1960s, the institute opened overseas offices in Asia, Africa, and Latin America.